m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ## File Management

 The table manages the files.
 It knows how the data is spread among files.
-For example, it will know whether the primary and second indexes are to be saved in separate files or are found clusted in the data file.
+For example, it will know whether the primary and secondary indexes are to be saved in separate files or are found clusted in the data file.

 When we need to access some data, we want to make it as simple as possible